Why test for CWD?

 • Testing deer and other susceptible species for CWD allows wildlife biologists and animal health officials to get a clearer picture of the prevalence and distribution of the disease across Texas.

 • Proactive monitoring improves the state's response time to a CWD detection and can reduce the risk of the disease further spreading to neighboring deer populations.
-With each discovery of a new CWD-positive area in the state, CWD zones are established as a strategy to manage and contain the disease.

-Where is the nearest check station?
+Where is the nearest voluntary check station?

 TPWD staff will collect a tissue sample from the head of the deer for testing purposes.
 The head may be attached to the carcass or separated.
 If you separate the head from the carcass, it is very important to include the first two to three vertebrae to keep the necessary samples intact.
 Place the head in a plastic trash bag and keep it cool (but not frozen) until you get to the station.